josh-works/josh-works.github.io/_pages/golden-bike-tour/golden-bike-tour.md

 ### The Private Tour + Drinks

 The first principle of selling _anything_ is to give people options.
 I love to grab a ☕️, 🍻, or 🍷 before, during, or after a bike around Golden.
+But if I buy coffee for 30 people, that adds up.

-Book this option, and I'll make sure the tour includes a stop by at least one of Golden's many coffee shops and breweries.
-First drink is on me!
+Book this option, and I'll make sure the tour includes a stop by _at least_ one of Golden's many coffee shops and breweries.
+The drinks are on me. 😉

 <button
   class="stripe_button"